MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-manage-devices.md

 - **Co-management**: You can access both Intune remote actions and Configuration Manager actions.

 Some of the Intune remote actions can help secure devices or safeguard data that might be on the device.
+With remote actions you can:

+- Lock a device
+- Reset a device
+- Remove company data
-With remote actions you can lock a device, reset a device, remove company data, scan for malware outside of a scheduled run, and rotate BitLocker keys.
+- Scan for malware outside of a scheduled run
+- Rotate BitLocker keys

 The following Intune remote actions are of interest to the security admin, and are a subset of the [full list](../remote-actions/device-inventory.md#view-the-device-details).
 Not all actions are available for all device platforms.
 The links go to content that provides in-depth details for each action.

 - [Synchronize device](../remote-actions/device-sync.md) – For the device to immediately check in with Intune.
 When a device checks in, it immediately receives any pending actions or policies that have been assigned to it.

 - [Restart](../remote-actions/device-restart.md) – Force a Windows 10 device to restart, within five minutes.
-THe device owner won't automatically be notified of the restart and might lose work.
+The device owner won't automatically be notified of the restart and might lose work.

 - [Quick Scan](../configuration/device-restrictions-windows-10.md) – Have Defender run a quick scan of the device for malware and then submit the results to Intune.
 A quick scan looks at common locations where there could be malware registered, such as registry keys and known Windows startup folders.